 Protect the Flat-Jack from punctures by making sure the area you are using the jack is free of sharp objects such as rocks, twigs, glass, etc. You might also consider placing a rubber or plastic mat below the Flat-Jack in troublesome areas.
 The Flat-Jack is very durable but not invincible!

 Protect the Flat-Jack from extended UV exposure.
 If you’re camped in a spot where the Flat-Jack will be in direct sunlight for long periods of time, consider covering it with a towel or other item to protect it from extended UV damage.

 ** Due to their width and weight capacity the Flat-Jack cannot be used with dual rear tires (Dually’s).
 They can be used on the front tires as long as the weight each wheel is supporting is less than 3,307 lbs.**

-**The brand new Flat Jacks are completely flat.
+** Brand-new, unused Flat-Jacks are completely flat.
 Upon inflating, the Flat-Jacks have internal baffles that expand with the Flat Jack.
 These baffles deflate as the Flat Jacks deflate but are still present when deflated and may retain a negligible amount of air.
-Your Flat Jacks may not deflate to the original thickness of the brand new product, but will deflate to 99% of their original flatness.
+Your Flat Jacks may not deflate to the original thickness of the brand-new product, but will deflate to 99% of their original flatness.
 This is normal.**